 In his early teenage years, with a deeply rooted sense of injustice, the young Tatchell actively campaigned for Indigenous people’s rights in Australia, against the death penalty and his country’s armed involvement in the Vietnam War.
 Despite an upbringing he describes as “borderline Christian fundamentalist”, he says at that time he took inspiration from black US civil rights leader, Martin Luther King Jr, a Baptist pastor.

 “I immediately, instinctively understood that he was putting the Christian gospel into action,” Tatchell explains.
 “He was a living embodiment of ‘I am my brother and sister’s keeper’, ‘be a good Samaritan’, and all those other, basic fundamental Christian tenets.
-I saw Martin Luther King and as modern-day heroes who were challenging a grave injustice.”
+I saw Martin Luther King and the Freedom Riders as modern-day heroes who were challenging a grave injustice.”

 Tatchell twice attempted to place former Zimbabwean president Robert Mugabe under citizen’s arrest